Redocly/redocly-cli-cookbook/custom-plugin-decorators/remove-extensions/README.md

 };
 ```

-Finally create/edit `redocly.yaml` as follows (edit with your own settings):
+Create/edit `redocly.yaml` as follows (edit with your own settings):

 ```yml
 apis: